UW-CEG/data-wrangling-practice/README.md

 Labs borrowed from the SISBD 2019 workshop

-Data for the labs can be copied from the CEG Data Library: https://drive.google.com/drive/folders/1vqgTEI0dDyDazUGP-tb8s26cFgrc-imj?usp=sharing
+Data for the labs can be copied from the [CEG Data Library](https://drive.google.com/drive/folders/0AH4LL5Mfr6QWUk9PVA)